berrak/MyMacros/README.md

 [![GitHub issues](https://img.shields.io/github/issues/berrak/MyMacros.svg?logo=github&logoColor=ffffff)](https://github.com/berrak/MyMacros/issues)

 # Arduino library MyMacros
 `MyMacros` library allows identifying boards that you own.
 The library maintains *personal macros* for your unique collection of boards.
 The existing Arduino library [Board Identify](https://github.com/MattFryer/Board_Identify) aims to identify many Arduino-compatible boards.
 This library, `MyMacros`, adds a separate header file with a *personal* list of boards in your possession.
+In particular it focuses on Arduino's `build.board`property.

 Another advantage of this library is that it gives us development flexibility when working in parallel with various boards.
 Using `symbolic links` for specific boards [minimizes code duplication](#reduce-code-duplication).
-The solution discussed can be implemented on `Linux` and `Mac OS X`.
+The solution discussed below can be implemented on `Linux` and `Mac OS X`.

 ## Why use this library?
 If you want to write code or libraries for specific platforms or a range of boards, it would be best if you had a way to tell them apart.
 Likely, that code cannot be made universal.
-Instead, you have to include various snippets depending on a particular board.
-MyMacros-library suggests using pre-processor defines for this purpose.
+Instead, you have to include various snippets depending on a particular board. `MyMacros` library suggests using pre-processor defines for this purpose.
 Within the Arduino ecosystem, many kinds of definitions exist.
-The Library Board Identify contains over 100+ boards, but this list will never be complete considering the ever-increasing number of new development boards.
-In the 'MyMacros.h' header file, you can:
+The library `Board Identify` contains over 100+ boards, but this list will never be complete considering the ever-increasing number of new development boards.
+In the `MyMacros.h` header file, you can:
 - extend existing board information with newly defined macros.
 - add any new data or defines for your development boards
-- add non-existent boards that are not in 'Board_Identify.h'
+- add non-existent boards that are not in `Board_Identify.h`

 The code will be less bloated with numerous macros handling various board specifics.